utopia-rise/godot-kotlin-jvm/README.md

 ## Important notes

-This version of the binding is currently **WIP**!
-It cannot be used to build games yet.
+This version of the binding is currently **Pre-Alpha**!
-For a more stable, yet much less performant binding using Kotlin Native instead of Kotlin on the JVM, visit [godot-kotlin](https://github.com/utopia-rise/godot-kotlin).

-## Documentation

-Documentation will be added once the binding reaches the **Alpha** state.
+For more information see [Pre-Alpha instructions](docs/src/doc/pre-alpha.md) in the docs.

 ## Developer discussion